-Any organised shellfish harvesting activities in Southend Borough must comply with the food hygiene regulations.
+Further charges can also be brought against the shellfish gatherer.
+Any organised shellfish harvesting activities in Southend-on-Sea City must comply with the food hygiene regulations.
 Failure to comply with these regulations is a criminal offence and offenders on conviction are liable to an unlimited fine and/ or 2 year imprisonment.

-If you are concerned that persons harvesting shellfish on the seafront are doing so for commercial purposes and in significant quantities either as whole shellfish or shucked (removed from their shell) then please contact the council by submitting the online form and if the matter is on-going please also ring (01702 215000) and ask for the food safety team and we will try to send an officer to assess the situation.
+If you would like to report any suspicious shellfish harvesting activities including oyster shucking on the seafront, please contact us by submitting the online form and if the matter is ongoing please also call 01702 215000, ask for the food safety team and we will try to send an officer to assess the situation.